microsoft/pyright/README.md

 * Support for generics
 * Add numeric codes to diagnostics and a configuration mechanism for disabling errors by code
 * Move error strings out of the main code files so they can be localized
+* More complete documentation - especially for configuration options
 * Add lots of tests
 * Address the many TODO comments in the code
 * Parameter type inference based on default value assignment